 Research shows that on average couples will wait six years from the time they realize they have serious problems to the time they seek help.
 By this point couples are often in crisis and do not have time to “shop around” and find the right fit.

-People seek couples counseling for different reasons.
+People seek couples therapy for different reasons.
 Perhaps your marriage is in crisis, or you’re trapped in a downward spiral of fighting and gridlock, or you avoid conflict and are afraid to venture into the deeper waters of negotiation and discussion.
 Whatever the reason, couples therapy can help.
 With divorce rates at over 50%, and with 87% of couples going into crisis after the birth of their first child, couples counseling is neither uncommon nor a last resort, and it can help immensely in situations of crisis.

 All relationships go through difficult times.
 It can be easy to mistake these times as a sign that your relationship is destined to end, when in reality this may not be the case.
 Crisis is a crossroads that may hold the potential for deeper intimacy and new growth between you and your partner.
-Working with a counselor can help you and your partner navigate your way through:
+Working with a therapist can help you and your partner navigate your way through:

 - Repetitive fights and/or withdrawal

 - Parenting issues

 - Feeling disconnected and bored in your relationship